DavideOlivieri/progetto/README.md

 Jacopo Coloccioni made the exceptions, tests, some methods of EventServiceImpl and has implemented most of the routes. \
 Davide Olivieri made the filters, some methods of EventServiceImpl, Javadoc and Readme.

-For the testing part, which we did at the end, we worked together
+For the testing part, which we did at the end, we worked together.

 Developers: \